Lessons and Recitals

 Nails should be trimmed to play the violin

 - Chewing gum is not appropriate while playing or having a lesson

 - Shoes should be left at the front door

 - Lesson waiting area is restricted to the front hallway just outside the studio out of respect for those who live in my home

 - Arrive not more than 5 minutes prior to your lesson and depart once the lesson has ended

 In the summer, my schedule is somewhat different than in the school year, but I continue to teach for most of the summer.
 I simply ask that you communicate in advance (if possible, at the end of the school year) what your summer plans will be.
 This will allow me to create a studio lesson schedule that will work for everyone.

 In the event of severe weather (i.e., snowstorm, ice storm, tornado) that would prevent safe travel, please contact the teacher as soon as possible.
-Your personal safety is more important than attending a lesson, and you will not be charged for a lesson cancelled due to severe weather.
+Your personal safety is more important than attending a lesson, and an online lesson will be offered.

 Students are asked to give one month’s notice if they will not be continuing lessons.
 This not only allows the teacher sufficient time to adjust the teaching appropriately, but also provides ample time to offer the lesson slot to a student on the waiting list.